 Apex is a town in Wake County, North Carolina and a suburb of Raleigh, North Carolina.
 The U.S. Census Bureau estimates the town’s population to be 43,907 as of July 1, 2014.

 Stallings is a suburban town in Union and Mecklenburg counties in the U.S. state of North Carolina.
 The population was 13,831 at the 2010 census.

 Clayton is a town in Johnston County, North Carolina, and considered a satellite town of Raleigh.
 As of 2010, Clayton’s population was 16,116 people.
 Much of that growth can be attributed to the town’s close proximity to the Research Triangle area and access to major highways such as I-40, U.S. 70, and NC 42.

-There You Have It – The Best Places To Raise A Family In North Carolina
+There You Have It – The Best Places To Grow Up In North Carolina

 If you’re looking for a breakdown of cities in North Carolina ranked by criteria that most would agree make a place a great spot for families, this is an accurate list.